tamer98/FollowerLine-FireTruck-Robot/README.md

 ### `Description `
 ---
-Suzi is a mini follower line fire truck robot that built from streach
+Suzi is a mini follower line fire truck robot that built from scratch

 ### `Functions`